 Wasps will behave aggressively around their nest and there is a high risk of getting stung.
 Wasp stings can trigger an allergic reaction so taking care not to get stung is incredibly important.

 Call out pest control experts

 Wasps nests have a distinctive paper-like appearance and in the loft will usually be found underneath the roof towards the edge of the loft.
-As soon as you spot a wasps’ nest in your loft the best advice is to contact a pest control expert who will be able to remove the nest safely.
+As soon as you spot a wasps’ nest in your loft the best advice is to contact a pest control experts who will be able to remove the nest safely.